mdavidsaver/aa-container/README.md

 ## Important Caveats

 - Intended for small to medium sized installations.
-  - No support for clusters
+  - No support for clusters.
-  - Configuration stored in a single SQLite database file instead of mysql/mariadb
+  - Configuration stored in a single SQLite database file instead of mysql/mariadb engine.
   - Configuration __must__ not be on network storage!
 - `/persist/conf/appliance.xml` __must__ be manually edited!